AdrienMS/PapaLoutreV1/README.md

 npm install
 ```

-If you want to install the app in you android device, you can put the apk located at https://github.com/AdrienMS/PapaLoutre/blob/master/apk/app-release-unsigned.apk in you phone
+If you want to install the app in you android device, you can put the apk located at https://github.com/AdrienMS/PapaLoutre/blob/master/apk/app-release-unsigned.apk in your phone.
+If you want to check te demo on browser : https://papaloutre-dadc5.firebaseapp.com/home

 ## Running